jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_05_archive.md

 ### Wrapping Up

-Now we have an Archive page that can be accessed from the nav menu.
-I have also added a new mechanism for handling content hosting externally that I would like to highlight.
+NowI  have an Archive page that can be accessed from the nav menu.

 To view this site the way it looked once all the changes described in this article were made, [click here](/making-this-site-rendered/05).

 [Commit]() and [diff]() on GitHub.